ronin-rb/ronin-code-sql/README.md

 Copyright (c) 2007-2013 Hal Brodigan (postmodern.mod3 at gmail.com)

-This file is part of Ronin SQL.
+This file is part of ronin-sql.

 Ronin Asm is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by